NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

    ===================================  ==================================================================================================================================
    Fuel Consumptions                    Energy use for each fuel type (in kBtu for fossil fuels and kWh for electricity).
    End Use Consumptions                 Energy use for each end use type (in kBtu for fossil fuels and kWh for electricity).
-   CO2 Emissions                        CO2 emissions for each scenario defined in the HPXML file.
+   Emissions                            Emissions (e.g., CO2) for each scenario defined in the HPXML file.
    Hot Water Uses                       Water use for each end use type (in gallons).
    Total Loads                          Heating, cooling, and hot water loads (in kBtu) for the building.
    Component Loads                      Heating and cooling loads (in kBtu) disaggregated by component (e.g., Walls, Windows, Infiltration, Ducts, etc.).